Inguinal and Umbilical Hernias in Children

-In children, a hernia usually happens in 1 of 2 places:
+In children, a hernia often happens in 1 of these 2 places:

-A hernia that happens in the belly button area is called an umbilical hernia.
+- Around the belly button.
+This is called an umbilical hernia.

 What causes a hernia?

-A hernia can develop in the first few months after the baby is born because of a weakness in the muscles of the belly.
+A baby can develop a hernia in the first few months of life.
+This happens because of a weakness in the belly muscles.
 Inguinal and umbilical hernias happen for slightly different reasons.

-Hernias happen more often in children who have one or more of the following risk factors:
+Hernias happen more often in children who have 1 or more of the following risk factors:

-More often in infants and children with other urogenital anomalies
+- More often in babies and children with other urinary or reproductive problems

-- More often in the right groin area than the left, but can happen on both sides
+- More often in the right groin area than the left, but can occur on both sides

 What are the symptoms of a hernia?

 Hernias often happen in newborns.
 But you may not notice a hernia for a few weeks or months after birth.